ethanli83/EFSqlTranslator/README.md

 ```
 ## II.
 Translating Relationsheips
 In this section, we will show you how relationships are translated.
 The basic rules are:
-  1. All relations is translated into a inner join be default.
+  1. All relations is translated into a inner join by default.
   2. If a relation is used in a Or binary expression, Select, or Group By then join type will be changed to Left Outer Join.
   3. Parent relation will be a join to the parent entity.
   4. Child relation will be converted into a sub-select, which then got joined to.